tapeshchavle/vacademy_platform/SIGNUP_API_INTEGRATION.md

 4. User fills in registration form
 5. Registration API is called with appropriate roles based on institute settings
 6. **NEW**: User is automatically authenticated and redirected to dashboard of the same institute
+7. **NEW**: User is automatically enrolled in default packages if available

 ### Full Signup Page Flow
 1. User accesses signup page directly